pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 #### Exercise

-1. Prove that –
+1. Prove that:

-  a. `x^3 = x 	imes square(x)`
+  a. `x^3 = x times square(x)`

   b. `x^8 = square(square(square(x)))`

-2. Simplify them by composing other functions and write programs accordingly –
+2. Simplify them by composing other functions and write programs accordingly:

  a. `qube_c(x) = x^3`